Vistry Partnerships has exchanged contracts with Goram Homes to provide 268 new homes at Romney House, Bristol.

 Steve Baker, Managing Director of Goram Homes said: “Our vision for Bristol is high quality, well designed homes in great locations surrounded by amazing green spaces.
 Vistry Partnerships are the ideal partner to deliver our first development in Lockleaze with their strong record of regeneration and knowledge of the city.”

 We’re proud of the reputation we’ve developed in Bristol for regenerating redundant land, transforming these places into high quality new communities that provide genuine opportunities for local people to live in them.
 Romney House is no different – working with Goram Homes we’re creating a new community with more than 140 affordable homes, alongside a new park which will greatly improve the quality of life for people living in and visiting the area.
-Craig Currie, Managing Director of Vistry Partnerships West
+Marc Thompson, Managing Director of Vistry Partnerships West